 Lunch Bunch is for those 55 years and older who want to stay current on health information and health resources.
 Health awareness and preventive health care are key factors to living a healthy life.
 Lunch Bunch provides a forum for socialization as well as entertaining and informative programs.
-Located in the Education Centers of the hospital, Lunch Bunch meets the third Wednesday of the month except during summer months of June, July and August.
-Please call for a reservation at 632-3929 ext.3702 . $6.00 is requested to cover the cost of lunch.
+Located in the Education Centers of the hospital, Lunch Bunch meets the third Wednesday of the month.
+Reservations are required to attend by calling CCMC 785-632-3929 ext.3702 . $6.00 is requested to cover the cost of lunch.
 The group meets in the Education Center above the Wellness Center.

 Being in the hospital can be an unsettling experience.
 At Clay County Medical Center, we recognize the healing process is multi-faceted and includes the support found in family, friends and those involved in pastoral care.
 We welcome pastors and other members of the faith community.
 Their support is readily available to those with or without a church home.
 If you or your family feels the need for their services, please inform your nurse you wish to see one of the visiting clergy.